 - Project Proposal (approx. 1000 words)

-If you are applying for course relief, please ask your department chair to email Sara Varney by March 20, 2019 with their written approval of your application and course relief request.
+Senior Faculty Applicants: if you are applying for course relief, please ask your department chair to email Sara Varney by March 22, 2020 with their written approval of your application and course relief request.